mattvenn/multi_project_tools/README.md

 `multi_project.py group` needs a list of projects in a [collect.yaml](collect.yaml) file.
 It can do the following:

+TODO what to do about project ids?

 * run test_repo.py for each one
 * copy gds and lef to correct place
 * instantiate in user_project_wrapper
+    * TODO actually use the generatred verilog
 * build the OpenLANE config
+    * TODO test it

 This functionality is contained within [collect.py](collect.py)